Easy BBQ Baked Beans Recipe

 Sharing is caring!

 Easy BBQ Baked Beans that are comforting, slightly sweet, mildly smoky, rich, meaty, and totally indulgent.
-Serve these beans at your next barbecue and they’re sure to be a hit!
+Serve these beans at your next barbecue and they’re sure to be a hit.

 BBQ Baked Beans in a cast iron pan

-Because the flavor of most store bought liquid smokes is, frankly, terrible.
-This is especially true when adding to something like baked beans.
-It gives an artificial smoky flavor, rather than something that can be achieved naturally, from your smoker or grill.
+It gives an artificial smoky flavor (read bitter and harsh), rather than something that can be achieved naturally, from your smoker or grill.
 I didn’t realize this until we started experimenting and comparing the differences.

 A spoonful of BBQ Baked Beans